-As future directions, it is valuable to study the interesting duality transformation among transport coefficients in \cite{BakRey}, but we didn't include it at the moment to consider minimal setup.
-In order to consider the duality, one has to include an axion term, $\int \theta F \wedge F $, in our action~\cite{BakRey} and it produces an important change in the fluid/gravity correspondence approach.
-In addition, another interesting problem is about role of $\int \mathcal{R}\wedge \mathcal{R}$ in the magnetohydrodynamics.
-In the boundary field theory, this is related to the Hall viscosity and the angular momentum density which are another important topics in the hydrodynamics~\cite{Saremi:2011ab,Liu:2012zm}.
+As future directions, it could be valuable to study the interesting duality transformation among the transport coefficients in Ref.\cite{BakRey}, but we did not include it at this moment.
+In order to consider the duality, one has to include an axion term $\int \theta F \wedge F $ in our action Ref.\cite{BakRey} and it produces an important change in the fluid/gravity correspondence approach.
+In addition, another interesting problem is the role of $\int \mathcal{R}\wedge \mathcal{R}$ in the magnetohydrodynamics.
+In the boundary field theory, this is related to the Hall viscosity and the angular momentum density, which are another important topics in hydrodynamics\cite{Saremi:2011ab,Liu:2012zm}.